North Shore NSR-6 Review

 Upon unboxing the rack, everything is wrapped in industrial cling/stretch wrap.
 It can be difficult to unwrap everything smoothly and we recommend doing so on grass or a soft surface to avoid damaging the metal in the event you drop a piece.
 There is a bag of hardware and rope, an anti-rattle device, three pieces of the mast/hitch, and two horizontal pieces.
 Two crescent wrenches are required to secure all of the nuts and bolts together.

 The directions are decent and we were able to follow them without too much trouble.
 It is best to use the directions in conjunction with an image on a phone or computer to double-check your work as things can get a little confusing.
 While the directions were okay, this rack comes in a lot of pieces and there are a lot of loose parts.
-It was the most difficult and time-consuming rack to assemble.

 Security features are quite minimal with the NSR-6 rack.
 In fact, they are non-existent.
 The bikes do not lock to the rack and the rack does not lock to your hitch.
 According to the North Shore website, the hitch pin is compatible with ¼" padlocks.